 Other business options might consist of service based opportunities such as shuttle driving or delivery services.
 Even helping out a friend or neighbor might uncover opportunities for house sitting, dog walking, or handyman services.

-In conclusion, the choices of what to do in retirement are almost limitless.
-The choices range from hobbies to travel to starting your own business.
+The choices are almost limitless.
+They range from hobbies to travel to starting your own business.
 Time is your friend and you have complete control of how you choose to spend your time.
 It might as well be doing something you enjoy, is fun and productive.
 You only go around once so you might as well enjoy life!